HwWobbe/WipHww/README.md

 ## 2024 quickLinks
 - 2024-02-08:
-  - "quick" CurbSidde explanations are opaque to nonTwFolk
+  - "quick" CurbSide explanations are opaque to nonTwFolk
     - especially to those who are looking for quickStarts.
 - halfWaySwitch & closestToNextLevel are two factors that may be combined into an effective relational SORT.